Takeaways

 A high credit score can help you get access to the best lenders have to offer.
 Here are some items great credit scores can help with:

-Car Loans: With a FICO credit score of 800 or VantageScore of 800 or more, prepare yourself for the best car loan options.
-Make sure to shop around and get the lowest rate possible.
+- Car Loans: With a FICO credit score of 800 or VantageScore of 800 or more, prepare yourself for the best car loan options.
+Before applying for a car loan, make sure to shop around and get the lowest rate possible.
 Some auto dealers like to provide direct financing, but your bank may be willing to provide cheaper financing options.

 Smart Summary